Edon-Du/git_learning/README.md

 hello world hello u

-we are going to record some git commands here.
+we are going to record some git commands here and so no.